orstavik/JoiComponents/book/chapter5/Discussion_mediaqueries_pseudoelements.md

-# Discussion: Why use web components instead of CSS pseudo elements and CSS media queries?
+# Discussion: Why use custom elements instead of CSS pseudo elements and CSS media queries?

 TLDR; Benefits of web components for styling:
 * Remove grid/layout/css media queries and css pseudo elements from the global css.